OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_Cheat_Sheet_for_Java.md

 2. Add it as a *Bearer* with JavaScript when calling services.
 3. Add [fingerprint](JSON_Web_Token_Cheat_Sheet_for_Java.md#token-sidejacking) information to the token.

-By storing the token in browser *sessionStorage* container it expose the token to be steal in case of XSS issue.
-However, fingerprint added to the token prevent reuse of the stolen token by the attacker on his machine.
+By storing the token in browser *sessionStorage* container it expose the token to being stolen by through an XSS attack.
+However, fingerprints added to the token prevent reuse of the stolen token by the attacker on their machine.
 To close a maximum of exploitation surfaces for an attacker, add a browser [Content Security Policy](https://www.owasp.org/index.php/OWASP_Secure_Headers_Project#csp) to harden the execution context.

 *Note:*